razvanm/computer-modern-classic/fontbakery/fontbakery-report.md

     subset declarations to METADATA.pb, or by editing the glyphset definitions.

- * U+02C7 CARON: try adding one of: tifinagh, yi, canadian-aboriginal
+ * U+02C7 CARON: try adding one of: tifinagh, canadian-aboriginal, yi
- * U+02D8 BREVE: try adding one of: yi, canadian-aboriginal
+ * U+02D8 BREVE: try adding one of: canadian-aboriginal, yi
- * U+02D9 DOT ABOVE: try adding one of: yi, canadian-aboriginal
+ * U+02D9 DOT ABOVE: try adding one of: canadian-aboriginal, yi
- * U+02DB OGONEK: try adding one of: yi, canadian-aboriginal
+ * U+02DB OGONEK: try adding one of: canadian-aboriginal, yi
  * U+02DD DOUBLE ACUTE ACCENT: not included in any glyphset definition
+ * U+0302 COMBINING CIRCUMFLEX ACCENT: try adding one of: coptic, cherokee, math, tifinagh
+ * U+0306 COMBINING BREVE: try adding one of: tifinagh, old-permic
+ * U+0307 COMBINING DOT ABOVE: try adding one of: canadian-aboriginal, old-permic, coptic, syriac, malayalam, tai-le, math, tifinagh
+ * U+030A COMBINING RING ABOVE: try adding syriac
+ * U+030B COMBINING DOUBLE ACUTE ACCENT: try adding one of: cherokee, osage
+ * U+030C COMBINING CARON: try adding one of: cherokee, tai-le
+ * U+0326 COMBINING COMMA BELOW: not included in any glyphset definition
+ * U+0327 COMBINING CEDILLA: not included in any glyphset definition
+ * U+0328 COMBINING OGONEK: not included in any glyphset definition
  * U+0361 COMBINING DOUBLE INVERTED BREVE: try adding coptic
  * U+0E3F THAI CURRENCY SYMBOL BAHT: try adding thai
  * U+2016 DOUBLE VERTICAL LINE: not included in any glyphset definition